 When you think meat and you think Germany, you probably think bratwurst, frankfurters, or all the other sausages that represent the country so well on a plate.
-The funny thing is that there are just as many traditional meat dishes in the country's culinary repertoire.
+There are also many traditional meat dishes in the country's culinary repertoire.

-The country does have a meat and potatoes reputation.
-Schnitzel, sauerbraten, stews, oven and pot roasts, and geschnetzeltes (stir-fries) are all wonderful ways to enjoy the flavors of German in a meat-packed meal.
-Even, the... ever popular hamburger is a word that originated in Germany, named after one of the largest cities in Germany, Hamburg.
+In fact, Germany does have a meat and potatoes reputation.
+Schnitzel, sauerbraten, stews, oven and pot roasts, and geschnetzeltes (stir-fries) are all wonderful ways to enjoy German flavors in a meat-packed meal.
+Even, the ever-popular hamburger is a word that originated in Germany, named after one of the largest cities in Germany, Hamburg.

 01 of 05

 In German recipes, if you see the word schwein, you are looking at a pork recipe.
 The English word "swine" is related to the German word.
 Another word to know is braten, which simply means roast meat.
 Roasts are easier to make than you might think.
 Try your hand at one of these beef or pork roasts.

 Hamburg, Germany, is the second-largest city in Germany and is believed to be where the popular American dish, hamburgers, originated from.
 Many references point to the first "Hamburg steak" being served between two pieces of bread on the Hamburg America Line, the transatlantic shipping line between Germany and America.

 Most hamburger recipes usually use a mixture of ground pork and beef.
 The ground pork adds moistness to the finished dish.
 You can interchangeably use ground beef, ground veal, or ground turkey as you see fit.
 Try one these for a twist on a classic burger:

 03 of 05